-How Long Do I Have To File For A Hearing After Getting A Traffic Ticket?
+How Long Do I Have To Request A Hearing After Getting A Traffic Ticket?

 What are the long-term and short-term effects of having traffic violations on my driving record?

-Just one speeding ticket can increase insurance rates by 22 percent.
-This impact rises significantly with multiple tickets on a driver’s record.
-Two violations result in a 34 percent jump, and drivers with three violations see a 53 percent increase in insurance rates, compared to drivers who are violation free.
+Just one speeding ticket can increase your car insurance rates by 22 percent.
+Two traffic violations can result in a 34 percent increase in premiums, and drivers with three violations may see 53 percent increase in insurance rates.
+That means you’re spending extra thousands of dollars on car insurance for 3 years compared to drivers who have no violations.

 Call Now For A Free Case Evaluation